REQUEST FOR PROPOSALS (RFP)

 INSURANCE: Displays are mounted entirely at the display author’s own risk.
 The Indianapolis Airport Authority will not insure, or be responsible or liable for, artwork displayed on its premises or installation assistance provided by IAA or the Arts Council of Indianapolis, or for other non-art objects (such as pedestals and hanging equipment) related to the exhibition or display.
 For displays of extraordinary monetary value, the IAA reserves the right to request an itemized list of the value of each display item and/or a certificate of insurance from the display author citing the total value of the display contents.

 AGREEMENT: The IAA and the display author will enter into a formal agreement indicating the conditions of the display.
 IAA will provide a copy of the agreement for the display author’s review and consideration.

-APPROVALS: After a work or group of works is accepted for display by the IAA, the artist/display author shall, at least 30 days before the scheduled installation date, present the entirety of the proposed display contents (or photographic documentation thereof) to a designated IAA representative for review of its appropriateness and condition.
+APPROVALS: After a work or group of works is accepted for display by the IAA, the artist/display author must, at least 30 days before the scheduled installation date, present the entirety of the proposed display contents (or photographic documentation thereof)–including all artworks, backgrounds, and written texts—to a designated IAA representative for review of its condition and appropriateness for the airport context.
+Once approved, no substitutions can be made.
 The IAA reserves the right to deny or refuse display of any item, for any reason, and reserves the right to cancel the display at any time if cancellation is within the IAA’s best interest.